abhiardeshana09/Photopost/README.md

 ![EditDelete](demo/EditDelete.gif)

 ### Mobile Friendly Layout
-UI is clean and usable on narrow screen widths.
+UI is designed to be clean and usable on both desktop devices and devices with narrow screen widths.
 ![MobileLayout](demo/MobileLayout.gif)